Enbridge's economic impact on the Northwest Territories

-- Enbridge's capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $35 million;
+- Enbridge's capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments and capital leases, totaled $8.8 million.

-- Enbridge's operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $19 million;
+- Enbridge's operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $25 million.

-- Across Canada, our capital spending exceeded $2.86 billion, while our operating and administrative expenditures exceeded $3.09 billion (including expenditures by our natural gas utilities).
+- Across Canada, our capital expenditures totaled $2.27 billion, while our operating and administrative expenditures totaled $3.7 billion (including expenditures by our natural gas utilities).

-- Enbridge paid $944,000 in base salary to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy; and
+- Enbridge paid $797,000 in total wages to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy.

-- Enbridge paid more than $2 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $2.2 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $138,425 in community-strengthening initiatives across the Northwest Territories—and supported numerous NWT not-for-profit agencies —aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $254,500 in community-strengthening initiatives across the Northwest Territories—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.